Lake Garda & Venice- a place you must visit! This post is about our sensational seven day adventure…

-We have used National Holidays on a number occasions in the past from Legoland in London, Cadburys world to France.
-We decided the cheapest option would be to travel by coach and on doing so we’d see places we wouldn’t if we were to fly by plane.
+We decided the cheapest option would be to travel by coach.
+On doing so we’d see places we wouldn’t if we were to fly by plane.

-We drove from traveled in which caught ferry to France in which we stayed over night, we then drove through Switzerland ending up at Lake Garda.
-It was a long trip but the people as well as driver provided the entertainment and you soon forgot you were on a coach.
+We drove from travelled in which caught ferry to France in which we stayed over night.
+We then drove through Switzerland ending up in Italy.
+It was a long trip, but worth it!

-We wished we had longer in Switzerland but the trip was Lake Garda and Venice not a Switzerland trip – therefore seeing and exploring was just an added bonus during a break stop.
+We wished we had longer in Switzerland.
+Pictures will never do Justice.
 We have added this to must visit and explore places within near future.

 We stayed the majority of our trip in Lake garda at Hotel Caribe which was at the choice of National holidays.
 The trip included all inclusive meals and drinks.

 The hotel is set in a semi-circular building across the street from Lake Garda, this relaxed hotel is 26 km from Movieland Studios theme park and 13 km from Golf Cà degli Ulivi.
 The rooms feature free Wi-Fi as well as satellite TV with balconies looking across the lake.
 The hotel has access to a nearby private beach which is accessible via an underpass.

 The overall rating given to the hotel was 4 out of 5 stars.

 We were fortunate to visit Town Garda and it was an excellent base to explore Lake Garda and the surrounding area.
 We were able to capture the real beauty of Italy as well as experience the Italian culture.